 The blends and the ring

 During our first conversation with David, we talked about the ring.
 We asked why Condega copied the Partagas D4 ring and the answer surprised us.
 It’s the other way around.
 Condega designed this ring in 2003 and Habanos only started to use it later.
 But Condega is slowly redesigning the artwork, in small steps.
 It’s their experience with other brands that a sudden change in artwork can kill a brand.
 Even when the blend stays the same, many smokers will swear that the cigars taste different due to the new artwork.
 But if you look at the Condega rings from just a few years ago and now, there are subtle differences.

 As for the blend, Condega has four.
 The Serie S, Serie F, Serie F Maduro, and the Serie F Arsenio Special Edition.
 The Arsenio Special Edition is a tweaked version of the Serie F and an homage to Arsenio Ramos.
-This is the blend he created for himself as his daily smoke.
+This is the blend he created for himself.
+As his daily cigar.
 After his passing away in 2018 at age 83, the blend was released as a limited edition.
 But the response was so positive.
 That’s why the blend is now available as regular production.
 The name, Condega Arsenio Special Edition, is a tribute to Arsenio Ramos.

 Both the Serie F and the Serie S are Nicaraguan Puros.
 The only not Nicaraguan puro in the line-up is the Serie F Maduro.
 The filler and binder for this blend are Nicaraguan, yet the wrapper is Mexican San Andres.
 As for the regular Serie F, it’s jam-packed with Corojo 99 in both the filler, binder, and wrapper.
 The filler also has some Criollo 98.
 Corojo 99 is the signature tobacco of Aganorsa Leaf and Condega.